 Gratitude Journal – Take a few minutes each day and write down three things you are grateful for.
 Don’t have a pen and paper?
 Put them in your note section on your phone.
 When we shift our minds towards positive thoughts, the negative thoughts lose their power over us.
 This lowers our stress levels.
 The next time you are in the middle of a stressful situation, stop for a minute and picture something that you are grateful to have in your life.

-Get a Pet – Studies have shown that having pet is not only good company, but physically petting an animal slows the heart rate and eases anxiety.
-According to the National Institute of Heath, interacting with animals has been shown to decrease levels of cortisol (the stress-related hormone) and lower blood pressure.
+Get a Pet – Studies have shown that having a pet is not only good company, but physically petting an animal slows the heart rate and eases anxiety.
+According to the National Institute of Health, interacting with animals has been shown to decrease levels of cortisol (the stress-related hormone) and lower blood pressure.
 Other studies have found that animals can reduce loneliness, increase feelings of social support, and boost your mood.
-If you don’t already have a pet as your “ride along”, consider getting one.
+Calming Dog Bed can be placed next to your bed, beside your computer, or wherever you choose and they can help to calm your pet while you work.
+Seeing your pet in a comfy bed can be a soothing sight for you when you are freaking out.
+If you don’t already have a pet as your “ride-along”, consider getting one.

 Try Tapping – Another name for tapping is the Emotional Freedom Technique.
 Science has shown that the basis for Tapping therapy revolves around the function of a specific part of the brain called the amygdala.
 This is where the limbic system is located.
 It is responsible for emotions and long term memory.
 It also is where adrenaline and cortisol are produced and released.
 “Tapping has been shown to literally “turn off” the amygdala, disrupting the stress response and allowing the brain synapses to be rewired for a more appropriate emotional response to a given situation.”(The Tapping Institute) You can learn more about tapping at Tapping 101.
 You may think it’s weird the first time you see it but it works!